A.L.A. Schechter Poultry Corp. v. United States

 A.L.A.
 Schechter Poultry Corp. v.
 United States, 295 U.S. 495 (1935), was a decision by the Supreme Court of the United States that invalidated regulations of the poultry industry according to the nondelegation doctrine and as an invalid use of Congress' power under the Commerce Clause.
-This was a unanimous decision that rendered parts of the National Industrial Recovery Act of 1933 (NIRA), a main component of President Franklin D. Roosevelt's New Deal, unconstitutional.
+This unanimous decision rendered parts of the National Industrial Recovery Act of 1933 (NIRA), a main component of President Franklin D. Roosevelt's New Deal, unconstitutional.
 The case from which the ruling stemmed was nicknamed the "Sick Chicken Case".

 Facts

-The regulations at issue were promulgated under the authority of the National Industrial Recovery Act (NIRA) of 1933.
+The regulations at issue were promulgated under the authority of the NIRA of 1933.
 These included price and wage fixing, as well as requirements regarding the sale of whole chickens, including unhealthy ones.
 The government claimed the Schechter brothers sold sick poultry, which has led to the case becoming known as "the sick chicken case".
 Also encompassed in the decision were NIRA provisions regarding maximum work hours and a right of unions to organize.
-The ruling was one of a series which overturned elements of President Franklin D. Roosevelt's New Deal legislation between January 1935 and January 1936, until the Court's intolerance of economic regulations shifted with West Coast Hotel Co. v.
+The ruling was one of a series which overturned elements of President Roosevelt's New Deal legislation between January 1935 and January 1936, until the Court's intolerance of economic regulations shifted with West Coast Hotel Co. v.
 Parrish.

-The National Industrial Recovery Act allowed local codes for trade to be written by private trade and industrial groups.
+The NIRA allowed local codes for trade to be written by private trade and industrial groups.
 The President could choose to give some codes the force of law.
 The Supreme Court's opposition to an active federal interference in the local economy caused Roosevelt to attempt to pack the Court with judges who were in favor of the New Deal.
 There were originally 60 charges against Schechter Poultry, which were reduced to 18 charges plus charges of conspiracy by the time the case was heard by the U.S. Supreme Court.
 Among the 18 charges against Schechter Poultry were "the sale to a butcher of an unfit chicken" and the sale of two uninspected chickens.
 Ten charges were for violating codes requiring "straight killing".
 Straight killing prohibited customers from selecting the chickens they wanted; instead a customer had to place his hand in the coop and select the first chicken that came to hand.
 There was laughter during oral arguments when Justice George Sutherland asked, "Well suppose however that all the chickens have gone over to one end of the coop?"

-The Schechter brothers were Jewish (the surname Schechter means "slaughter" in Yiddish, and specifically refers to a ritual slaughterer).
-According to the trial record, at least some of their customers preferred to select individual chickens, believing that this made it easier to have their rabbi certify the chicken as kosher, though this may not have been a universal belief.
-The Supreme Court decision did not address any issue of religious liberty, however.
+The Schechter brothers were Jewish; the surname Schechter means "slaughter" in Yiddish, and specifically refers to a ritual slaughterer).
+According to the trial record, at least some of their customers preferred to select individual chickens, believing that this made it easier to have their rabbi certify the chicken as kosher, though this may not have been a universal belief; the Supreme Court decision did not address any issue of religious liberty.